TheComputerCat/Competitive-Programming/README.md

 It's never too late :v.

 Here I will keep track of all the problems I've done, or I'm doing.
 In the first line of the file you will find the source of the problem, the verdict, the execution time and the memory used.
-The tag @ME or @TEAM refers to a code made by me or with a team, respectively.
+The tag @Me or @Team refers to a code made by me or with a team, respectively.

 The verdict that can be:
 - AC = Accepted